x-atlas-consortia/ubkg-box/README.md

 - [Payload Size Limitation with Optional S3 Redirect](https://github.com/x-atlas-consortia/ubkg-api/tree/main?tab=readme-ov-file#payload-size-validation-with-optional-s3-redirection)

-The **app.cfg** file for the instance of ubkg-api in the **api** service container does not mplement query management features of the ubkg-api by default.
+The **app.cfg** file for the instance of ubkg-api in the **api** service container does not implement query management features of the ubkg-api by default.

 ###### ubkg-auth-app.cfg
 The configuration file for the **auth** container (**ubkg-auth-app.cfg**) currently contains